drewtodd/drewtodd.github.io/_posts/2016-09-24-reporting-qualitative-data.md

 Before too long, you'll notice clusters forming  among the multi-colored paper forest.
 Look at each cluster and summarize it in a phrase or sentence.
 These clusters are going to be your "issues" or "observations" (depending upon the study).

 Now you've got something that's starting to look a little more quantitative.
-Something you can put in a chart or table, even.
+Something you can even put into a chart or table.
 It's like putting those [nerdy hipster glasses on John Mayer][2].
 He's still the rebel artsy dude, but he's getting his math on.

 ## An Example